cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_tag.md

 page_title: "dna_tag Resource - terraform-provider-dnacenter"
 subcategory: "Tag"
 description: |-
-  The dna_tag resource allows you to configure a DNACenter tag.
+  The dna_tag resource allows you to configure a Cisco DNA Center tag.
 ---

 # Resource dna_tag

-The dna_tag resource allows you to configure a DNACenter tag.
+The dna_tag resource allows you to configure a Cisco DNA Center tag.

 ## Example Usage